pantajoe/vscode-elixir-credo/README.md

 mix archive.install hex jason
 ```

 Then try to generate `.credo.exs` for your project by running `mix credo gen.config` in your project's root folder.
 If this step fails the output could tell you the exact reason for the failure.
 The problem can be something as simple as a minor syntax error in your `config/dev.exs`.

+**Hint:**

+Sometimes, any problem you might have is caused by VS Code not having the same `PATH` environment variable as your shell.
+To make sure VS Code has the same environment as your shell,
+simply close all VS Code processes and open VS Code from you command line by executing the binary `code` in your shell of choice.

 ## Changelog